 There are new federal funds and private investment being directed to Detroit’s renewal.
+Bankruptcy proceedings are finally under way, and a new mayor wants to make a fresh start.
 In January 2014, as part of a multicity study, researchers from the Center on Reinventing Public Education (CRPE) met with a dozen parents in Detroit to learn about their experiences with education in the city.
 Ms. School Choice with Few Options 1.
 2. Outsourcing Jobs to ...
 Detroit?
 Now, one tech company is declaring the latest trend, “Outsourcing to Detroit.”

+By Nick Carey DETROIT, Aug 2 (Reuters) - For nearly six decades Detroit’s story has been one of relentless erosion of its once mighty manufacturing base, but even as the Motor City faces a long bankruptcy a clutch of small producers has moved in to rekindle the “Made in Detroit” brand.
 Making products ranging from bicycles to luxury watches and “sleeping bag” coats designed for the homeless, these small firms have tapped into a surprising amount of demand for goods made in a city more commonly associated today with failure and decline.

 What accounts for this sad turn of events?
 The traditional narrative holds that globalization, outsourcing and, after 2007, the recession have been responsible for devastating American manufacturing by moving jobs out of the country in enormous numbers.
 American manufacturing has been in trouble even since its heyday, in the 1950s and 1960s, when the United States was the global economic powerhouse and American assembly-line workers earned very decent middle-class wages.
+Who was to blame for this?
 Amid Detroit bankruptcy, residents grapple with poverty and unemployment.
 DETROIT — Daniel Rice comes to the Michigan Works!
 Job placement office almost every day for four or five hours, searching for a job he has had no luck finding in a city that has seemed in perpetual decline.
 On Friday, he found one listing, operating a forklift for $8 to $9 an hour.
 He’d happily take the work, even though it pays a third less than he made building axles for Chrysler before his factory shuttered two years ago.